jnovak79/Vanilla-Framework-Blog-Cards/README.md

     SERVER_PORT=your_server_port
     API=your_API_url

 *Note that if the application initially does not connect to the API, you may need to add 'https://' to the beginning of the API endpoint in the .env file.
+Remember to manually reset the server after making the changes.

 ### Running the application